swapnilk06/Web-Dev-Cohort/GIT And Github/1] GIT And Github Master Class.md

 - That problem we can use solution as `GITHUB`.
 - GITHUB is saying we can `PUSH` as well as `PULL` form both sides &
 - `GITHUB` act as a central system.
 Which can also store our commits, also gives cloud backup, gives collabtative & provide UI to show all of things.
-- Example GIT using GITHUB :
+- GITHUB using GIT commands :
   - 1] `git init`
   - 2] `git add .`
   - 3] `git commit -m "changed to V2"`
+  - 4] Whatever push & pull on github how to say : `git remote add origin https://github.com/swapnilk06/Web-Dev-Cohort-Practice.git`
-  -
+  - 5] `git remote -v`

+1:38